24Beast/ENIGMA_MACHINE/README.md

 1. Switch_Board-Used to scramble letters
 2. WHEELS-Used for encryption(includes reflector)
 3. Enigma_Machine- Final Machine with all components as class objects.

+Note:Need to create an option with a default setting of the machine.